pkuzan/aws-basics/lab/aws-basics.md

 #### Download ssh key-pair from S3.
 * In the AWS Console, Select Services, S3
 * Click on Bucket whose name starts with apollo-fcn-cd-code-uu-id-
-* Click on Folder named 00001 (this represents your seal id)
+* Click on Folder named 00001
 * Click on aws-basics-lab-key-pair.pem
 * Click download
    * On a Mac or Linux download to ~/.ssh